Brain breaks: An evidence-based behavior strategy

 • You may have planned for an energizing break.
 But if your students are overly energetic, you may switch to a calming break instead.

 • Some students will need modifications.
 For instance, students who have motor skills challenges may not be able to hop on one foot.
-Instead, have them jump on two feet, working their way toward hopping.
+Instead, have them jump on two feet.

-• Some students might feel uncomfortable participating in group brain breaks.
-Decide on a nonverbal signal that students can use to subtly let you know they’re opting out.
+• Some students might feel uncomfortable about group brain breaks.
+Decide on a nonverbal signal that students can use to let you know they’re opting out.

 3. Wrap up the break.
 Give verbal reminders of how much time remains for a break: “We’ll be going back to work in two minutes.”
-A calm, 10-second countdown at the end of the break can be helpful to students as well.
-The timer can also help signal the end of a break so students can transition back to the lesson.
+A calm, 10-second countdown at the end of the break can help.

-Students who learn and think differently sometimes get tired easily, have a low tolerance for frustration, or have trouble figuring out how to approach their work.
-Switching up what they’re doing for a few minutes can help break those patterns.
-Research shows that brain breaks can serve that purpose and help refresh the mind.
+Students who learn and think differently sometimes get tired easily.
+They may have a low tolerance for frustration.
+Or trouble figuring out how to approach their work.
+Switching up what they’re doing can help break those patterns.
+Research shows that brain breaks can serve that purpose.

-For many students, movement is an ideal brain break.
-That’s because exercise increases blood flow to the brain, which helps with focus and attention.
-In fact, research has shown that students learn more quickly after they’ve exercised.
-In one study, students learned vocabulary words 20 percent faster after exercising.
-Exercise also reduces stress and anxiety, making it easier to focus on important tasks.
+Movement is an ideal brain break for many students.
+Exercise increases blood flow to the brain.
+This can help with focus and attention.
+In one research study, students learned vocabulary words 20 percent faster after exercising.
+Exercise also reduces stress and anxiety.
+That makes it easier to focus.

-Brain breaks can help engage kids during homework time or lengthy chores.
+Families can use brain breaks at home to help during homework or lengthy chores.
 Share with families more information about the benefits of brain breaks and how to use them at home.

 Research behind this strategy